Botulism immune globulin (Injection)

 How to Use This Medicine:

-- Your doctor will prescribe your child's exact dose and tell you when it should be given.
-This medicine is usually given only once after your child becomes ill with botulism.
+- Your baby's doctor will prescribe the exact dose and tell you when it should be given.
+This medicine is usually given only once after your baby becomes ill with botulism.

 Drugs and Foods to Avoid: